linuxium88/ansiblescientificlab/README.md

 ## Descriptions:

 From here, we can learn how to build the ansible lab with the clients.
-I build the ansibleMaster and I have cloned that as 5 clients such as Po84, Ra88, Pu94, Fr87, and Mc115 and modified the necessary settings in the `/etc/hosts`.
+I build the ansibleMaster and I have cloned that as 5 clients such as Po84, Ra88, Pu94, Fr87, and Mc115 and modified the necessary settings in the `/etc/hosts` and the `ansible.cfg`.

 ## Host Hardware Requirements: